 As discussed above, the VCBB's goal is to extend 100/100 Mbps or faster connectivity to all on-grid locations in the State and extend 100/20 Mbps or faster connectivity to all off-grid locations in the State.
-The VCBB anticipates that the cost to extend end-to-end fiber connectivity to most off-grid locations will exceed its Extremely High Cost Per Location Threshold and, therefore, these locations might underserved locations, and all eligible CAIs. be reached with lower-cost alternative Reliable Broadband Service technologies.
-In its BEAD Initial Proposal Volume 2, the VCBB will specify after accounting for the cost of extending Vermont's proposed Extremely High Cost Per high-speed broadband to all unserved and Location Threshold.
+The VCBB anticipates that the cost to extend end-to-end fiber connectivity to most off-grid locations will exceed its Extremely High Cost Per Location Threshold and, therefore, these locations might be reached with lower-cost alternative Reliable Broadband Service technologies.
+In its BEAD Initial Proposal Volume 2, the VCBB will specify Vermont's proposed Extremely High Cost Per Location Threshold.